jonathanatuscpsu/DM-python/README.md

 # Data Mining in Python
 This set of online learning materials for undergraduate and graduate data mining class is currently maintained by Zhaohu (Jonathan) Fan.
-Some of materials are from [Dr. Yan Yu’s class notes](https://business.uc.edu/faculty-and-research/departments/obais/faculty/yan-yu.html).
+Some of the materials are from [Dr. Yan Yu’s class notes](https://business.uc.edu/faculty-and-research/departments/obais/faculty/yan-yu.html).
 Thanks for the contribution from previous Ph.D. students at Lindner College of Business.

 Contributors:
-- Zhaohu(Jonathan) Fan, PhD Candidate in Bubiness Analytics, psujohnny@gmail.com
+- Zhaohu(Jonathan) Fan, PhD in Business Analytics, psujohnny@gmail.com
-- Harsh Singal,  M.S. in Bubiness Analytics (current position: Data Scientist - Product Analytics at Asurion)
+- Harsh Singal,  M.S. in Business Analytics (current position: Data Scientist - Product Analytics at Asurion)
 - Saidat Sanni,  PhD Candidate in Business Analytics.
-- Anni Peng,  M.S. in Bubiness Analytics.

 ## Lecture and Lab Notes